Breeds

 Adapting to Weather Patterns

 Summer demands extra vigilance.
-Clip body hair shorter during peak heat months to improve airflow.
+To enhance airflow, cut body hair shorter in the hottest months of the year.
 Always provide shaded rest areas and cooling mats.
-In winter, apply pet-safe moisturizers to prevent dry skin beneath their thicker coat.
+In the winter, apply moisturizers that are safe to pets to prevent dry skin beneath their thicker coat.

 Nutritional Needs and Feeding Guidelines